Nenkai/gt-modding-hub/docs/concepts/adhoc/adhoc.md

 ## Catching Exceptions

+When an exception occurs, the current adhoc project will attempt to be restarted (except before GT5, where exception handling is stripped).
+It will not cause an engine crash.

-Catching exceptions/debugging error may be troublesome, here are some tips that can help debugging:
+Catching exceptions/debugging errors may be troublesome, here are some tips that can help debugging:

 ### GT4

 Unfortunately error handling is completely stripped in GT4.
-Throws do not do anything, meaning any adhoc exceptions will immediately crash the game.
+Throws do not do anything, meaning any adhoc exceptions will immediately crash the game & engine.
 The best way to debug this is to spam around a bunch of `openConfirmDialog` calls in various parts of code to keep track of the code that's being run.

 ### GT5 and above